terralang/terra/api-reference.md

 	terralib.require(modulename)

 Load the terra code `modulename`. `require` first checks if `modulename` has already been loaded by a previous call to `require`, returning the previously loaded results if available.
-Otherwise it searches `terralib.path` for the module. `terralib.path` is a semi-colon separated list of templates, e.g.:
+Otherwise it searches `package.path` for the module. `package.path` is a semi-colon separated list of templates, e.g.:

 	"lib/?.t;./?.t"

 The `modulename` is first converted into a path by replacing any `.` with a directory separator, `/`.
 Then each template is tried until a file is found.
 For instance, using the example path, the call `terralib.require("foo.bar")` will try to load `lib/foo/bar.t` or `foo/bar.t`.
 If a file is found, then `require` will return the result of calling `terralib.loadfile` on the file.
-By default, `terralib.path` is set to the environment variable `TERRA_PATH` or the value `"?.t"` if `TERRA_PATH` is not set.
+By default, `package.path` is set to the environment variable `LUA_PATH`.
+If `LUA_PATH` is not set then `package.path` will contain `./?.t` as a path.

 Converting between Lua values and Terra values
 ----------------------------------------------